Taking care of sick kids is never easy. But these tips for fighting colds and treating symptoms should help.

 Printables.
 Your kiddo may be feeling much better but it's still a 'sick' day because most schools say students need to be fever-free for 24 hours before returning to the classroom.
 Fill that lull between sickness and full steam ahead with these fun winter-themed activity sheets.

 Podcasts.
 If the television is too bright or you want to turn off the tube, settle your kiddo down with a pair of headphones and a handful of podcasts.
 It will help pass the time, and they may even learn something, too!

 All Things Netflix & Other Must-See Movies

 Shows that are perfect for binge-watching.
 Not sure where to start?
-These nine TV shows are perfect for kids to overload on while laying on the family sofa.
+These classic '90s TV shows will keep them entertained while lying on the family sofa.

 Opt for a must-see movie instead.
 Catch up on movies you've always wanted to watch with your kids but may not have had the time.
 These must-see family films will keep the whole household entertained.
 There are over 100 films on the list, so you're sure to find more than a few to enjoy!

 Make chicken soup.
 It's not just an adage after all!
 Chicken soup does help fight colds, according to science.
 Here's a homemade chicken noodle soup recipe that's easy to make.

 Use the slow cooker.
 Taking care of a sick child leaves little time for cooking for the whole family.
 We've compiled a list of our favorite slow cooker recipes so family meals can simmer into completion while you tend to your little one.

 Whip up comfort food.
 Perhaps your patient's appetite is still healthy even though they're under the weather.
 If that's the case, these comfort food recipes will help keep them fueled up and cozy.